Rafael-Santamaria-Ortega/NN-Malicious-URL-Detection/README.md

 ## Future Scope

 This project continues to evolve as additional data and features are integrated.
 Its modular design ensures adaptability, making it a strong foundation for tackling similar challenges in cybersecurity.
+Currently, I'm working in improving the model's results and deploying it as a standalone application to be downloaded and run initially in windows systems, and later in Linux and Mac.

 ## License